minorsecond/Ownly/README.md

 # Ownly
-Ownly is a Windows tool for keeping track of your belongings and their attributes, such as:
+Ownly is a Windows tool for keeping track of your belongings and their attributes.

 # Status
 | Branch  | Status |